BlaineHeffron/WaveformML/README.md

 ## Performance tweaking and optimization

+For performance tweaking on a GPU, set

+    --profile=true
-For performance tweaking on a GPU, set --profile=true, then slowly increase the num_workers (under dataset_config/dataloader_params) until you find optimal performance.
+then slowly increase the num_workers (under dataset_config/dataloader_params) until you find optimal performance.

 Once optimal data loading performance is found, then tune your learning rate.
 You can set --auto_lr_find=true to find an optimal learning rate for your learning scheduler.